lmammino/org-formation-sso-import/README.md

 > Your `organization.yml` file must have explicit `AccountId` properties for
 > every account in your organization.

+If all goes well, you should see 2 new files in your workspace:

+- `organization-tasks.yml`: This file contains the OrgFormation tasks to manage your AWS SSO configuration.
+- `templates/sso-assignments.yml`: The template you can edit to update your Groups, Permission Sets and Assignments.

+After any change you can run:
+`org-formation perform-tasks organization-tasks.yml` to deploy the changes.

 ### Configuration options

 You can get the list of available options by running: